Health Literacy Universal Precautions Toolkit

 Although some patients are more likely to have limited health literacy skills – for example, elderly patients – nearly everyone struggles with health information and navigating the healthcare system.
 The good news is that providers can do a great deal to make things easier for their patients.
 The Health Literacy Universal Precautions Toolkit was developed to guide primary care practices in making simple changes to their office environments and strategies for communicating with patients that can improve comprehension of health information among patients of all health literacy levels.

-As part of this demonstration project, 12 primary care practices will be selected to implement a subset of the tools included in the Toolkit.
-Practices will implement four tools over a six-month period, collecting data about their office environments and healthcare processes during the month prior to and the month following implementation.
-The research team will make two site visits to each participating practice, during which qualitative interviews addressing the implementation process will be conducted.
-The data practices collect and the information they provide as part of the qualitative interviews will allow the research team to refine and improve the Toolkit at the conclusion of the project.
+As part of this demonstration project, 12 primary care practices were selected to implement a subset of the tools included in the Toolkit.
+Practices implemented four tools over a 6-month period, collecting data about their office environments and healthcare processes during the month prior to and the month following implementation.
+The research team made two site visits to each participating practice, during which qualitative interviews addressing the implementation process were conducted.
+The data practices collected and the information they provided as part of the qualitative interviews allowed the research team to refine and improve the Toolkit at the conclusion of the project.

 - To learn about the experiences of practices implementing the Toolkit, including what changes they are able to make and what challenges they face.

 - To revise the Toolkit based on the experience of and input provided by participating practices.

 This study is complete.

 Primary care practices can take action to decrease the complexity of the healthcare environment.
 Making health information and instructions easier to understand will increase the likelihood of them being acted on.